BROADSoftware/HADeploy/docsite/docs/getting_started/next_step.md

 Here again, the `scope:` attribute indicates where to store the file.
 And the `src:` attribute is an URI, providing a choice of sources.
 More on that in the reference part.

 Note also variable are surrounded by quotes.
 This is required when using 'flow style', otherwise the opening '{' will be confused when the start of map delimiter.
+See also [alternate variable notation](../plugins_reference/core/vars/#alternate-notation) for non-String variables.

 ### Trees